laz824/travelPlannerCpp/README.md

 1.  **Scalability**:

-    - Make use of better optimization like Dijkstra’s or A\* algorithms to be able to accommodate bigger graphs.
+    - Make use of better optimization like Dijkstra’s or other algorithms to be able to accommodate bigger graphs.

 2.  **Dynamic Input**: